cesarvr/blog/content/post/artifact_jenkins.md

     }
 ```

-> Until now I always override the Jenkins slave with [this image](https://catalog.redhat.com/software/containers/detail/581d2f3f00e5d05639b6515b), without knowing that this is running by default.
+> If tomorrow I want to upgrade the source code to ``Node:13``, I just need to change the image.

 ## Pulling Artifacts From Builds